Goal & Mission

 Note: New Every Other Month Meeting Schedule

-Triangle Breastfeeding Alliance full meetings are held the first Tuesday of odd-numbered months from 1-2PM and are currently virtual.
+Triangle Breastfeeding Alliance full meetings are held the first Tuesday of odd-numbered months from 1-2PM and are currently virtual and in-person at the WakeMed Andrews Conference Center.

 (New Bern Avenue, Raleigh)

 Check the conference center TV monitors for the room number.

 Free underground parking below the Conference Center